-A 'full tummy tuck' (standard abdominoplasty) is for patients who have difficulty losing their protruding tummy, no matter what diet and exercise regime they follow.
-This procedure removes excess skin and fat from the middle and lower abdomen and tightens the muscles of the abdominal wall.
+A Tummy Tuck (standard abdominoplasty) is for patients who have difficulty losing their protruding tummy, no matter what diet and exercise regime they follow.
+This tummy tuck procedure removes excess skin and fat from the middle and lower abdomen and tightens the muscles of the abdominal wall.
 The result is a dramatic reduction of a protruding abdomen.
-The 'mini tummy tuck' is for contour problems below the belly button without as much loose skin as a standard abdominoplasty.
+The ‘ mini tummy tuck ‘ is for contour problems below the belly button without as much loose skin as a standard abdominoplasty.

 It can include the following components:

 – Shorter incision above the pubis with limited skin excision below the belly button

 – Tightening of the lower part of the muscles of the abdominal wall

 – Slight adjustment of the skin above the belly button when moving the belly button downwards

 (there are no scars around the belly button)

 Length of Surgery: